Cheshire-Labs/orca/README.md

 ⚠️ Connection to a driver running a live instrument is done at your own risk.
 Please be careful of your personnel and equipment.

+⚠️ Currently, to stop Orca you need to terminate the program.
+(Ctrl+C)

 ⚠️ Orca is licensed under [AGPLv3](#license).

 Cheshire Labs is currently looking for laboratories interested in using Orca.
 Please [contact Cheshire Labs](#contact) if you may be interested.